 Furnace—when combined with a heat pump, this powerful pair creates a “dual fuel” or hybrid system.
 The heat pump is the primary heat source and it’s backed by a furnace, which kicks in when temperatures get too cold.
-A main benefit of a dual fuel system is that it can be manually controlled or programmed to automatically switch sources based on your preferences.
+You can manually control or program a dual fuel system to automatically switch sources based on your preferences.

 Can Heat Pumps Be Added to Existing Systems?

-Yes, heat pumps are often added to existing HVAC systems.
+Yes, homeowners often add heat pumps to existing HVAC systems.
 However, a professional technician should perform an analysis first to determine whether it’s a wise investment for you to make.
 Based on the climate and age of the existing unit, it may be more cost effective to install a new Bryant® system to pair with a heat pump.